anianne/Opencv-Face-Detection/README.md

 	Contents: Two test pictures, named test1.jpg and test2.jpg

 The picture part is done!
 Now to move on to the code.

+Their are 2 programs in the repository, TrainingClassifier.py and facerecognizer_run.py The first one, TrainingClassifier.py, will train a model to detect the specific face.
+The second one, facerecognizer_run.py will be using that model to find faces.